Wondering how to make bananas foster? This bananas foster recipe is delicious, simple, and takes 10 minutes to make!

 Technically, you can make bananas foster ahead of time, save it refrigerated, and then reheat it prior to serving.
 However, the bananas do lose some of their texture after refrigeration.
 Since the cook time is so short for this one, we’d recommend preparing it just before serving.
 To save time, you can measure out all the sauce ingredients in advance.
 Then, all you have to do is peel and slice the bananas, throw the sauce ingredients in the pan, and heat them for a few minutes!

 This bananas foster recipe is one of our favorite desserts.
 Here are a few more banana recipes we love:

 - Banana Berry Vegan Ice Cream

 - Healthy Banana Bread Muffins

 Looking for more easy desserts?

-We have lots of easy dessert recipes on our site.
-A few of our favorites are:
+We have lots of easy dessert recipes here at A Couple Cooks; a few of our favorites are: